alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 - identify pages that were visited immediately after a search
 - review the associated search query strings

-This method only works when:

-- the search term is present in the URL
-- the browser passes referrer information
+This method only works when the search term is present in the URL and the browser passes referrer information.
-- the search submission uses URL parameters rather than POST requests

 It does not capture search behaviour from interfaces that do not update the URL or where referrer data is restricted.

 Interpret results cautiously.
-If a search referrer appears unrelated to the destination page, the user may have navigated via global navigation rather than selecting a search result.
+If a search referrer appears unrelated to the destination page, the user may have used the site's main navigation from the search results page rather than clicking a search result directly.

 ### Variables